The Global Language of Business

 What are the benefits of replacing the EAN barcode with the 2D barcode?

-The EAN code has some limitations that make it unable to solve important business needs.
+The EAN barcode has some limitations that make it unable to solve important business needs.
+It only contains a globally unique item number (GTIN) that identifies the product.

-These limitations have led more companies to implement 2D barcodes to achieve better solutions for traceability, supply chain visibility, increased consumer engagement, faster recalls, waste reduction and more.
+These limitations have led more companies to implement 2D barcodes as they can contain much more information.
+With 2D barcodes, companies can achieve better traceability solutions, supply chain visibility, increased consumer engagement, faster recalls, waste reduction and much more.
+It enables you to work more efficiently and save time and money.

 What does the year 2027 mean for 2D barcodes?